 Pro tip!
 Click on the chat metadata column headings to sort chats by a particular field.
 Click on the down arrow in the column headings to show/hide columns and filter.

 When you click on a chat, the transcript will display below the grid.
+By default, transcript storage is turned off to protect guest privacy so be sure to turn transcript storage on if you wish to retain transcripts.
 Above the transcript, you'll see chat management icons (highlighted by the red box in the image below).
 If a chat is active, you'll be able to refresh the trancript, transfer the chat, and send a file to the guest.
 For all chats, you can pop the chat out into a separate tab, e-mail the transcript, tag for follow-up, or block the guest for 24 hours.

 Pro tip!
 The right-most icon at the top is a Refresh button that you can use to check for new chats.